 Also essential are two more Ishq compilations.
 Lotus (2010) collects exclusive tracks licensed to different various-artist compilation albums over the previous decade.
 Bloom (2012) covers a similar timespan and, like the Sunflower album, features tracks that for whatever reason are previously unreleased.

-The soaring up-down melody from Earthbound's (2013) driving "Piano Cruxia" - also echoed on parts of the beatless Spacebound (2014) - is flat out one of the most euphoric things I've heard in ambient dance music.
-Earthbound's chugging, dark-edged title track is another stunner, rising up and up with menacing power like some aquatic behemoth ascending from the deep.
-On the dubby and luscious Waterbound (2014), the highlights are the remixes that comprise the album's second half, such as "Blue Light (Aquarius mix)" which sounds like the greatest track that early 90's Orb never got around to making.
+The soaring up-down melody from Earthbound’s driving “Piano Cruxia” – its haunting phrase also echoed on parts of the beatless Spacebound – is one of the most euphoric things I’ve heard in electronic downtempo.
+Earthbound’s chugging, cinematic title track is another stunner, rising up and up with menacing power like some behemoth ascending from the deep.
+On the dubby and luscious Waterbound the highlights are mostly the remixes such as “Blue Light” (Aquarius mix) which sounds like the greatest track that early 90’s Orb never got around to making.
 Much of Firebound is pretty freaking strange: lots of abstract beat science and what sounds like some nods to the more experimental end of Detroit techno.
 Airbound is a slice of melodic IDM perfection with some jaw-droppingly lovely progressions, among the best takes I’ve heard on the style since the 1990’s.

 Omni Vu Deity